mattlianje/etl4s/docs/philosophy.md

 ## Metrics as business logic
-In OLAP, observability metrics ARE business logic.
-"Records processed", "validation failures", "data quality scores" - these aren't infrastructure concerns.
-They're the product. etl4s lets you write metrics inline with `Tel` calls.
-Zero cost until you provide an implementation.
+In OLAP, observability metrics are not mere infrastructure concerns.
+Things like "Records processed", "validation failures", "data quality scores" tend to be part of your logic-proper.

+**etl4s** lets you write metrics inline with `Tel` calls.
+They are all zero-cost no-ops until you provide an implementation.

 ## What etl4s is NOT